LXJS/training-koa/03-routing/README.md

 - `/404` - `page not found`
 - `/500` - `internal server error`.

-Each route should be its own middleware.
+In a real app, having each route as its own middleware is more ideal as it allows for easier refactoring.

 ## Learn More